BCLab-UNM/SwarmBaseCode-ROS/README.md

 The logic state state-machine has three states
 * INTERRUPT
 * WAITING
-* PRECISSION_COMMAND.
+* PRECISION_COMMAND

-The interrupt state is entered whenever one of the controllers has signalled that it has work to do.
-In the interrupt state The logic controller polls all controllers to determine which ones have work and calls `DoWork()` on the controller with the controller with the highest priority (priority is determined by the current process state of the logic controller, discussed below).
+The interrupt state is entered whenever one of the controllers has signaled that it has work to do.
+In the interrupt state the logic controller polls all controllers to determine which ones have work and calls `DoWork()` on the controller with highest priority (priority is determined by the current process state of the logic controller, discussed below).
 The next logic state is determined by the result returned by that controller.
-The other two states are relatively simple, waiting is used when waiting for the drive controller to reach its last waypoint (note that the drive controller is not part of the priority system described above, rather it is called directly whenever the logic state is waiting).
-The precission state is used when a controller wants to take direct controll of the robot's actuators, in this state the result from the highest priority controller is passed directly to the drive controller do be acted on, this allows for very high precision driving to perform tasks such as aligning with a cube when picking it up.
+The other two states are relatively simple.
+The waiting is used when waiting for the drive controller to reach its last waypoint (note that the drive controller is not part of the priority system described above, rather it is called directly whenever the logic state is waiting).
+The precision state is used when a controller wants to take direct control of the robot's actuators.
+In this state the result from the highest priority controller is passed directly to the drive controller do be acted on.
+This allows for very high precision driving to perform tasks such as aligning with a cube when picking it up.

-The process state stat-machine determines the priorities of the contreollers.
+The process state state-machine determines the priorities of the controllers.
 There are four states:
 * SEARCHING
 * TARGET_PICKUP
 * DROP_OFF
 * MANUAL

-Manual is a special state that is unrechable while the robot is in autonomous mode, its only active controller is the manual waypoint controller.

-The other three states are entered when searching for cubes, picking up cubes, and dropping off cubes respectively.
+The states searching, target\_pickup, and drop\_off are entered when searching for cubes, picking up cubes, and dropping off cubes respectively.
 Under each state the priority of the controllers changes.
-Check `LogicController::ProcessData()` to see the priorities (higher is higher priority, -1 is dissabled).
+Check `LogicController::ProcessData()` to see the priorities (higher is higher priority, -1 is disabled).
+The manual state is a special state that is unreachable while the robot is in autonomous mode.
+The only active controller in the manual state is the manual waypoint controller.

 One more important function in the logic controller is `LogicController::controllerInterconnect()` which can be used to share